adam-zhang-lcps/papers/calculus-q1-proofs.typ

 + Prove the triangle inequality theorem for vectors: $|arrow(a) + arrow(b)| <= |arrow(a)| + |arrow(b)|$.

+  Using algebraic substitution, the inequality theorem can be rearranged into @6-solution, which is true for all real values of $theta$.

   $
     norm(arrow(a) + arrow(b))^2 <= (norm(arrow(a)) + norm(arrow(b)))^2 \
     (arrow(a) + arrow(b)) dot (